gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 The magician Thomas had stolen the spell that kept the mountain flying, and the captain wanted his head.

-Amidst the confusion, Erileine jostled her way downstairs and ran pell-mell back to the infirmary.
+Amidst the confusion, Erileine jostled her way downstairs and ran back to the infirmary.
 The bookster's face was drawn, but he was sitting up.
 He smiled when he saw his apprentice.  "*La*, once again, history is being made around me, and all I want is a few quiet moments with a night jar.
 Please, help me up."

 Erileine hurried to the bed.
 Razi took hold of his apprentice's shoulder and pulled himself to his feet.